-Prudential Regulation deals with developments and trends in prudential regulation, monitoring and formulating responses to prudential regulation related consultations, particularly Solvency II.
+Prudential Regulation deals with developments and trends in prudential regulation, monitoring and formulating responses to related consultations, and liaison with FCA.

-Regulation, UK & EU responds to proposed changes to the regulation of our industry with particular focus on FCA publications, changes to practices within FCA, EU Directives and their implementation into UK legislation and regulations.
+Regulation, UK & EU responds to proposed changes to the regulation of our industry with particular focus on FCA publications, changes to practices within FCA, EU Directives and their implementation, regulations and BREXIT.

 Risk Management considers the implications of changes, economic conditions and external environmental issues affecting life assurance and investment firms, on member firms' risk policies and enterprise risk management frameworks.

 Tax addresses all UK tax matters with HMRC and other relevant bodies and provides technical support to members.

 Workplace Benefits - Health and Wellbeing reviews, researches and reports on changes, economic conditions and external environmental issues affecting life assurance and investment firms, active or considering a presence, in the workplace.

 NEDs Group is an education and discussion forum which identifies key issues of interest to current and potential Non-executive Directors and company secretaries.
 It provides guidance and practical training sessions.